baharsayinalp/DSA-210-TERM-PROJECT/README.md

    - Log productivity data from the GoodNotes app.

 2. **Data Preparation**:
-   - Clean and preprocess the TikTok data to extract useful features, including timestamps, engagement metrics, and content types.
+   - Clean and preprocess the TikTok data to extract useful features.
    - Merge the TikTok dataset with productivity logs to enable correlation analysis.

 3. **Exploratory Data Analysis (EDA)**: